singlesourcepub/community/docs/index.md

 > Single Source Publishing is an approach to publishing workflows to easily produce diverse publication output formats from only a single data source – e.g., from one dataset in Markdown or XML to make a multi-format publications as HTML, PDF, and JATS/XML, etc.

-There are many different approaches to SSP and a variety of benefits of SSP on different aspects of the research lifecycle and a goal of the community is to be a meeting place to exchange ideas from these diverse practices.
+There are many different approaches to SSP and a variety of benefits of SSP on different aspects of the research lifecycle.
+Thus, a goal of the community is to be a meeting place to exchange ideas from these diverse practices.

+Let's collaborate more and compete less!

 ## Who can join the community?

-The community is open to newcomers and experts.
+The community is open to newcomers and experts interested in independent, interoperable and standard-driven approaches to scholarly publishing.

 ## What's going on here?